graphtracks/analytics-sdk-ts/docs/BlueSkyAnalyticsApi.md

 const configuration = new Configuration();
 const apiInstance = new BlueSkyAnalyticsApi(configuration);

-let network: Network; //The network to get stats for (default to undefined) let accountId: string; //The account id to get stats for (default to undefined) let metric: Metric; //The metric to get stats for (default to undefined) let timeframe: Timeframe; //The timeframe to get stats for (optional) (default to undefined) let from: string; //The start date of the timeframe (optional) (default to undefined) let to: string; //The end date of the timeframe (optional) (default to undefined) let bucket: string; //bucket size.
+let network: Network; //The network to get stats for.
+Only BlueSky is supported right now. (default to undefined) let accountId: string; //The account id to get stats for.
+This is the did of the account for BlueSky. (default to undefined) let metric: Metric; //The metric to get stats for (default to undefined) let timeframe: Timeframe; //The timeframe to get stats for.
+If to and from are not provided, will return now - Timeframe. (optional) (default to undefined) let from: string; //The start date of the timeframe.
+If not provided, timeframe and to must be provided. (optional) (default to undefined) let to: string; //The end date of the timeframe.
+If not provided, timeframe and from must be provided. (optional) (default to undefined) let bucket: string; //bucket size.
 Interval in seconds between data points.
-Data points will be aggregated into this bucket size. (optional) (default to undefined)
+Data points will be aggregated into this bucket size.
+Must be provided as string (optional) (default to '3600')

 const { status, data } = await apiInstance.getGlobalStatsForAccountAPI(
     network,